gustavkrist/notes/Applied Statistics/Statistics/Maximum Likelihood.md

 ### Maximum likelihood estimates

-!!! note Maximum likelihood estimator
+!!! note "Maximum likelihood estimator"
     The maximum likelihood estimate of $\theta$ is the value $t=h(x_1, x_2, \ldots, x_n)$ that maximizes the likelihood function $L(\theta)$.
 The corresponding random variable
     <!---->